96 releases (42 stable)

 MiniJinja is a powerful but minimal dependency template engine for Rust which is based on the syntax and behavior of the Jinja2 template engine for Python.

-It's implemented on top of serde and only has it as a single required dependency.
+It's supports all serde types and only has it as a single required dependency.
 It supports a range of features from Jinja2 including inheritance, filters and more.
 The goal is that it should be possible to use some templates in Rust programs without the fear of pulling in complex dependencies for a small problem.
 Additionally it tries not to re-invent something but stay in line with prior art to leverage an already existing ecosystem of editor integrations.

 $ cargo tree